Bernal tipped for greatness by five-time Tour winner Hinault

 "Look at Chris Froome, he's won four of them and let's see what condition he's in next year," Hinault said.

-But he was more confident another Ineos rider would be the one, and not reigning champion Geraint Thomas but Bernal, even though he is yet win a Tour yet.
+But he was more confident another Ineos rider would be the one -- and not reigning champion Geraint Thomas but Bernal, even though he is yet to win a Tour.

-"I believe Bernal will be the No.1 in Paris this year," Hinault told AFP in an exclusive interview in Brussels.
+"I believe Bernal will be the No.1 in Paris this year," Hinault said.

 "He (Bernal) may go much further (than me) too if you think for a minute that he looks likely to win the Tour this year.

-"If you start from that principal and remember that he is only 22-years-old, then me may go much further than any of us," said Hinault.
+"If you start from that principle and remember that he is only 22 years old, then he may go much further than any of us," said Hinault.

 Hinault had a warning for the multi-talented Colombian, drawn from his own experience of winning a first Tour.